Understanding the pet euthanasia process and how to prepare

 Anticipatory Grief

 Grief does not end with your pet’s passing.
-Many pet parents experience a profound sense of loss.
+Many pet parents experience a profound sense of loss or emptiness.
 Give yourself permission to grieve and seek out supportive resources, such as:

 • Pet loss support groups